Bear Bryant: Alabama

-Bryant's 1973 squad split national championships with Notre Dame, who defeated Alabama, 24–23, in the Sugar Bowl.
+Bryant's 1973 squad went undefeated in the regular season and split national championships with Notre Dame.
+Notre Dame later defeated Alabama, 24–23, in the Sugar Bowl.
 The UPI thereafter moved its final poll until after the bowl games.
+The Crimson Tide fared very similarly in the 1974 season.
+The team went undefeated in the regular season but fell to the #9 Notre Dame in the Orange Bowl 13–11.
+The 1975 season started off with a 20–7 setback to the Missouri Tigers.
+Alabama won every game after that, including the Sugar Bowl over Penn State, to finish 11–1 but finished No. 3 in the final AP Poll.
+Alabama went 9–3 in the 1976 season.
+The Crimson Tide finished the season with a 36–6 victory over #7 UCLA in the Liberty Bowl.
+Alabama finished No. 11 in the final AP Poll In the 1977 season, Alabama suffered a 31–24 loss to Nebraska in the second game of the season.
+Alabama won every game after that including a 35–6 victory over #9 Ohio State in the Sugar Bowl but Notre Dame ended up as National Champions and Alabama was ranked No. 2.

 The 1978 Alabama Crimson Tide football team split the national title with USC despite losing to the Trojans in September.
-The Trojans would lose later in the year to three-loss Arizona State and drop to number 3.
+The Trojans lost later in the year to three-loss Arizona State and drop to number 3.
 At the end of the year, number 2 Alabama would beat undefeated and top-ranked Penn State in the Sugar Bowl, with the famous late-game goal line stand to preserve the victory.

-Bryant won his sixth and final national title in 1979 after a 24–9 Sugar Bowl victory over Arkansas.
+Bryant won his sixth and final national title in 1979 after a 24–9 Sugar Bowl victory over Arkansas to cap a 12–0 season.
+Bryant led Alabama to a 10–2 record and a #6 ranking in the final AP Poll in the 1980 season.
+The season ended with a 30–2 victory over #6 Baylor in the Cotton Bowl.
+In 1981, Bryant led the Crimson Tide to a 9–2–1 record and a #7 ranking in the final AP Poll.

 Bryant coached at Alabama for twenty-five years, winning six national titles (1961, 1964, 1965, 1973, 1978, and 1979) and thirteen SEC championships.
 Bryant's win over in-state rival Auburn, coached by former Bryant assistant Pat Dye on November 28, 1981, was Bryant's 315th as a head coach, which was the most of any head coach at that time.
 His all-time record as a coach was 323–85–17.